Skip to Content

 7. Persian Cats

 Persian cats are affectionate, docile, and gentle kitties.
-This breed has a quiet demeanor; they plop down on any soft surface and simply pose for your appreciation.
+It’s one of the cutest kitten breeds with a quiet demeanor that plops down on any soft surface and simply poses for your appreciation.
 These elegant cats are not very active, which makes them the perfect indoor pet.

 Persian cat, sitting in front of white background